Vermont License Requirements

 What are the Vermont CE requirements?

 Vermont requires licensed insurance agents to complete 24 hours of continuing education every 2 years, including 3 hours of ethics training.
-Your renewal deadline is Vermont licenses expire on the last day of your birth month every 2 years.
-JustInsurance offers state-approved CE packages starting at $39.
+Renewal deadline: Last day of birth month (every 2 years).
+JustInsurance offers state-approved CE packages starting at $75.

 What makes Vermont's health insurance market unique?